-North Korea vows strikes on US as Trump warns of 'fire and fury'
+Tillerson allays fears after Trump's N. Korea 'fire and fury' threat

 "President Trump is not helping the situation with his bombastic comments," California Sen. Dianne Feinstein said in a statement.

-Secretary of State Tillerson has maintained that the US is open to dialogue with North Korea, if it promises to abandon its development of nuclear weapons.
+Tillerson has maintained that the US is open to dialogue with North Korea, if it promises to abandon its development of nuclear weapons.

 But the US military has flexed its muscles by conducting joint military drills with Japan and South Korea and conducting show-of-force operations.

-Threats may be flying between the US and North Korea, but little has changed in the assessment about Pyongyang's military capabilities and the chances of a US strike.
+Despite the threats little has changed in the assessment about Pyongyang's military capabilities and the chances of a US strike.

 While US intelligence analysts have claimed that Pyongyang has produced a miniaturized nuclear warhead, it's not believed that the capability has been tested, according to the sources.